A guide to ground source heat pumps and how they work

 Usually, the trenches are dug close to your home.
 However, if you’re lucky enough to have a lot of surrounding land, your installer can scout out something further afield if the ground conditions are better.
 The heat pump itself goes in your home.

 As you can guess, installation of a ground source heat pump – while ultimately a great long term plan – can be disruptive in the short term.
 That’s why they're often an appealing option for those building homes from scratch.

-The main benefits of a ground source heat pump:
+What are the main benefits of a ground source heat pump?

 - Lower home carbon emissions – depending on the fuel you’re replacing.

 - Heat pumps don’t just heat – they cool too.
 Perfect for hot summers.

 - Heat pumps are safe - No combustion, no flues, no emission of potentially dangerous gases.

 - They’re low maintenance compared to standard heating systems.